 Jesus’ and the apostles’ teaching norm our beliefs and behaviour; the gospel-centred, fellowship-rich New Testament church inspires our vision of church today.

-3) Does PSALT seek to divide the PCC?
+3) Does PSALT seek to divide The Presbyterian Church in Canada?

 No, PSALT seeks to foster unity through fruitful conversation to overcome current divisions on foundational matters of faith.